OfAaron3/irispreppy/README.md

 ---

-More in depth documentation will be added in the future.
+More in depth documentation will be added in the future(TM).

 ---